jjti/personal-site/content/blog/2017-9-15-IHC-Quantification/index.md

 ### Caveats

-This script would be better if the thresholds were not hard-coded.
+This script would be better were the thresholds not hard-coded.
 A slightly brighter overall IHC slide might mis-classify tissue as empty fixative.
 A better solution would be to present the user with a sample image and asked them to pick a representative stained area and an unstained area, then find the average saturation in a blotch around both points (using that to calibrate the threshold for a given image set)

 A much better approach would be to find a ratio of stained cells, rather than to use surface area as a proxy.
 The shape of a cell could be learned and the outlines could be drawn around each cell, after which saturation within the boundaries could be used to determine staining on a cell by cell basis.